-What does a Product-Led GTM look like?
+What does a Product-Led Growth GTM look like?

-Most product-led companies today are self-service because it is a faster GTM than traditional enterprise sales.
+Most product-led companies today are self-service because it is a faster go-to-market than traditional enterprise sales.
 With traditional enterprise sales, you go to a website, schedule a demo, fill out 15 fields in the form, do a qualification call with a sales person, all before you’ve actually tested out the product.
 Over the last 5-10 years, products like Slack, Zoom, and Crowdcast have shown us how powerful it is to provide value quickly via a self-service (and often free) product.
 As users adopt the initial product within an enterprise organization, they hit various gating features, functions, or usage levels that drive monetization.

 In Matt’s words, with modifications: